The Journey of Collecting Cows – How the Cow Collection started

 Hello and welcome to my Cow Collection page.
-My name is Carol and I have loved cows since I was 17.
+My name is Carol Tan and I have loved cows since I was 17.
 I have only milked a cow about 4 times in my life and never lived on a farm.
-I currently have Australia’s Largest Cow Collection awarded by the Australian Book of Records.
+I currently have Australia’s Largest Cow Collection (4,073 official cows in December 2016) awarded by the Australian Book of Records.
 On the 23rd of May 2015, I set a new Guinness World Record for the Largest Collection of Cow-Related Items, consisting of 3,206 unique cows.

-At the same time, my “cow” student was walking through the North Melbourne suburb and told me about a House of Angus boutique apartment development, which had a display unit.
+My love for cows was also an influencing factor in my decision for buying property.
+One of my friend’s was walking through the North Melbourne suburb and told me about a House of Angus boutique apartment development, which had a display unit.
 I was extremely excited and went to view this place, talked to the agent and took their marketing materials which were all cow themed.
 Each apartment was even named after a cow breed such as Friesian, Angus, Highland & the Wagyu.
 The display unit was also decked out with cow paintings!
 It was my idea of heaven.
 However, given that we should not make emotional decisions in relation to investment, I decided to walk away (also because it was out of my price range).

 Funnily, exactly ONE year later, as I was looking at potential properties in a variety of suburbs, I randomly searched “House of Angus” just to see what had happened to this development.
 There were still about 4 apartments left, and the price seemed right this year.
 I decided to buy the “Burlina”, an Italian black and white cow which is plump and short (just like me!).
 I guess you could say that this is my most expensive cow related item!
 Was this an emotional decision?
 I would say no, as I had consulted with many people regarding this property without telling them the name and everyone thought it was a good decision :).
 I am happy!
 The name of the apartment is just the icing on the cake.